The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Do Pretraining Objectives Correlate with Linguistic Structures?

-\paragraph{Edge probing \shortcite{tenney2018what}} formulates a number of linguistics tasks of different nature as text span classification tasks.
+\paragraph{Edge probing \shortcite{tenney2018what}} formulates several linguistics tasks of different nature as text span classification tasks.
 The probing model is a lightweight classifier on top of the pretrained representations trained to solve those linguistic tasks.
-In our study we use the part-of-speech tagging (POS), constituent labeling, named entity labeling (NE) and semantic role labeling (SRL) tasks from the suite, in which a probing classifier receives a sequence of tokens and predicts a label for it.
+In our study, we use the part-of-speech tagging (POS), constituent labeling, named entity labeling (NE), and semantic role labeling (SRL) tasks from the suite, in which a probing classifier receives a sequence of tokens and predicts a label for it.
 For example, in the case of constituent labeling, for a sentence \textit{This probe }$[\textit{discovers linguistic knowledge}]$, the sequence in square brackets should be labeled as a verb phrase.

 \paragraph{Structural probing \shortcite{hewitt2019structural}} evaluates whether syntax trees are embedded in a linear transformation of a neural network's word representation space.
-The probe identifies a linear transformation under which squared Euclidean distance encodes the distance between words in the parse tree. \citeauthor{hewitt2019structural} show that such transformations exist for both {\sc ELMo} and {\sc BERT} but not in static baselines, providing evidence that entire syntax trees are embedded implicitly in the vector geometry of deep models.
+The probe identifies a linear transformation under which squared Euclidean distance encodes the distance between words in the parse tree. \citeauthor{hewitt2019structural} show that such transformations exist for both {\sc ELMo} and {\sc BERT} but not in static baselines, providing evidence that entire syntax trees can be easily extracted from the vector geometry of deep models.

-\paragraph{Word similarity and word analogy} tasks can be considered as nonparametric probes of static embeddings, and---differently from the other probing tasks---are not learned.
-The success of the static embeddings in performing well in these tasks was a crucial part of their widespread adoption.
+\paragraph{Word similarity \shortcite{finkelstein2002placing} and word analogy \shortcite{DBLP:conf/naacl/MikolovYZ13}} tasks can be considered as nonparametric probes of static embeddings, and---differently from the other probing tasks---are not learned.
+The use of word embeddings in the word similarity task has been criticized for the instability of the results obtained \shortcite{DBLP:journals/tacl/AntoniakM18}.
+Regarding the word analogy task, \shortciteA{DBLP:conf/naacl/Schluter18} raised concerns on the misalignment of assumptions in generating and testing word embeddings.
+However, the success of the static embeddings in performing well in these tasks was a crucial part of their widespread adoption.